 Which type of tire gauge is a good fit for you?

-The Stick Gauge
+The Stick Tire Gauge

-Resembling a metal pocket pen, a stick gauge contains a rod that slides out when the valve end is pressed against the tire valve stem.
+How it works: Resembling a metal pocket pen, a stick gauge contains a rod that slides out when the valve end is pressed against the tire valve stem.

 To operate a stick gauge, take the cap off your tire valve and the open end (not the side that releases air) of the stick gauge valve and press firmly.
 The white stem will begin to push out the other end and indicate a number, typically between 20 and 40 PSI.
 Be sure to wait until the gauge stops moving to get your reading.